yjw868/data-engineering-zoomcamp-project/README.md

 - [Train Movement wiki](https://wiki.openraildata.com/index.php?title=Train_Movement)

 ### Credits

+This project would not have been possible without the DataTalksClub team behind these courses and all the members who helped me along the way.

 - [On Track with Apache Kafka – Building a Streaming ETL Solution with Rail Data](https://www.confluent.io/en-gb/blog/build-streaming-etl-solutions-with-kafka-and-rail-data/)
 - [KaitaiD / py-network-rail-feeder](https://github.com/KaitaiD/py-network-rail-feeder)
 - [zkan / dtc-data-engineering-zoomcamp-project](https://github.com/zkan/dtc-data-engineering-zoomcamp-project)